Special feature: Easily understand air pollution

 This phenomenon results in precipitation containing harmful amounts of nitric and sulfuric acids.

-Dry haze or "smog"
+Dry mists or “smog”

 Eutrophication